qvdm/PasswordThing/docs/index.md

 someone takes the key off your desk, they may know exactly where your car is parked or where you live.

 The PT is the same, just for your computer.
-If someone really wants to get into your computer, they could always beat you with a rubber hose until you give them the password.

 If you lose a PT, chances are that nobody will know what it is or who it belongs to.
 But if you walk away from your computer and leave the PT stuck in a USB port, you make a thief's life much easier.

 # Theory of operation